 This post may include affiliate links.
 Please read my disclosure policy.

 - Roasted Red Peppers- I typically use jarred red peppers because they are softer than freshly roasted peppers.
-You can substitute fresh red or orange bell peppers using our how to roast peppers guide.
-You can use any color sweet bell pepper from yellow to red.

 - Tomato Paste- We use paste, which is a little unique, to create a thicker sauce and a more intense sweet flavor.
-Plain tomato sauce can be substituted
+Plain tomato sauce can be substituted for a thinner option.

 - Red Wine Vinegar- You can use red wine or sherry vinegar.
 A squeeze of lemon is extra, but always a nice touch.

 - Smoked Paprika- Can you use regular paprika?
 Sure.
 Will it be romesco sauce?
-Ummm, no. Sorry but the smokiness is just the roasted red peppers.
-Smoked paprika is a must (and so totally worth it!!!).
+Ummm, no.

-How to use Romesco Sauce
+How to Use Romesco Sauce

-📖 Recipe
+📖 Recipe Card

-Romesco Sauce
+Easy Romesco Sauce

 Ingredients